yhpf/kickstarter/README.md

 # kickstarter
 What will make your project at Kickstarter successful?

-Status: Relaunch of project March 22nd 2019.
+Status: Relaunch of project May 3rd 2019.
 This project is in progress!

 ## About this project